 California local educational agency (LEA) testing coordinators can use this website to find helpful information, instructions, training, forms, and external links for test administration.

-LEAs are administering the following tests in 2018–19:
+LEAs are administering the following tests:

 English language arts/literacy and mathematics assessments (grades three through eight and grade eleven):